-Mount Goliath is a mountain peak section of the Mount Evans natural area located outside of Idaho Springs within the Arapaho National Forest.
-Visitors to this fragile alpine environment can experience the highest cultivated garden in the U.S. managed by Denver Botanic Gardens in conjunction with the U.S. Forest Service, enjoy the Dos Chappell Nature Center or hike the M. Walter Pesman Trail.
-The Pesman trail winds through subalpine and alpine areas where wildflowers and animals live amid grand mountain vistas and the sculptured, grizzled beauty of the bristlecone pines.
+Mount Goliath is a peak high on the shoulders of Mount Evans located outside of Idaho Springs within the Arapaho National Forest.
+Here in this fragile alpine environment Denver Botanic Gardens oversees the highest cultivated garden in the U.S., managed in conjunction with the U.S. Forest Service.
+Visitors can enjoy the garden, the Dos Chappell Nature Center and/or hike the M. Walter Pesman Trail.
+Amid grand mountain vistas, the 1.5 mile (one way) Pesman trail winds through subalpine and alpine areas of wildflowers and bristlecone pines.

 The road to Mount Goliath and Mount Evans is currently open for the season.
 Please note: The road to Mount Evans will be closed the week of June 18-22 for road repairs.
 Access to Mount Goliath is weather dependent; before visiting, please contact the Clear Creek Ranger District to find out if the road to Mount Evans is open.
 All visitors to Mount Goliath and Mount Evans must pay the USFS recreation amenity fee at the fee station.

 Guided Garden Explorations (June 26 – August 4): Denver Botanic Gardens docents are onsite Tuesdays, Thursdays and Saturdays (except July 21) from 10 a.m. – 1 p.m. to answer questions about wildflowers and the Mount Goliath and Mount Evans area.